ChatScript/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 ___What really happens with rule erasure?___

 The system's default behavior is to erase rules that put output into the output stream, so they won't repeat themselves later.
-You can explicitly make a rule erase with `^erase()` and not erase with `^keep()` and you can make the topic not allow responders to erase with keep as a topic flag.
+You can explicitly make a rule erase with `^disable()` and not erase with `^keep()` and you can make the topic not allow responders to erase with keep as a topic flag.